▒▒▒ ACCESS DENIED ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒

 Challenges

-2. 40-pixel horizontal shift — The new display starts drawing 40 clock cycles earlier than the original, shifting the image left.
+2. 40-pixel horizontal shift.
+New display starts drawing 40 clocks early, image shifts left.

-3. No Data Enable signal — The Compaq’s video card doesn’t output a DE signal, but the new display requires one.
+3. No Data Enable signal.
+Video card doesn’t output DE, new display requires it.

-4. Color depth mismatch — The video card outputs 3 bits per color; the new display expects 6-8 bits.
+4. Color depth mismatch.
+Video card outputs 3 bits per color, new display expects 6-8 bits.

 Pin Mapping

-The full pin-by-pin mapping between the old 30-pin display connector and the new 31-pin connector is documented in Compaq Display Pinout Mapping (PDF).
+Full pin-by-pin mapping is in Compaq Display Pinout Mapping (PDF).

 Key wiring notes: